MrHantLP/testcase/README.md

 **Project Structure**

-* This project utilizes a standalone structure.
+* This project utilizes component standalone way.
 * Components folder contains various shared components such as key-value, card, button, etc., which can be reused.
 * Pages folder contains only one page - Retirement.
 * Services folder contains interface for retirement and a service for data retrieval.
 The service leverages